Step-by-Step OPT Guide for International Students

 - Company must be E-Verified

-* CPT is typically used for internships during the academic program, while OPT is used for gaining experience before or after graduation.
+* CPT is typically used for internships during an academic program, while OPT allows students to gain experience before or after graduation.

 Eligibility for Optional Practical Training (OPT)

-To be eligible for OPT for international students, F-1 visa students must meet certain requirements:
+To be eligible for OPT, F-1 visa students must meet specific requirements:

 🌟 Full-Time Enrollment